i have written of Easter before. Several times. It is a hallowed, sacred day.

 Most of all, i remember Easter Egg hunts with my two daughters.
 The ones with Blythe were sadly few in the first years of her life.
 It was such a beautiful sight to see her dressed up in a pinafore dress with her beautiful blonde hair and carrying a real basket.
 She would laugh excitedly every time she spied another real colored egg hidden somewhere by her clever mother.

 The hunts with Sarah were outside at first, usually confined to the courtyard.
 She behaved just like her sister when finding an egg. i guess that is pretty much a universal response for children on Easter egg hunts.
 The hunts here in the Southwest corner quickly moved indoors.
 Sarah’s mother delighted in her own cleverness in hiding the foil covered chocolate eggs.
-The Easter Bunny, or as he signed his nickname “E.B.,” began to leave a note each year, usually extolling Sarah’s behavior and telling her of how the others who left her notes on big days, Santa Clause and the Tooth Fairy, shared his fondness for her.
+The Easter Bunny, or as he signed his nickname “E.B.,” began to leave a note each year, usually extolling Sarah’s behavior and telling her of how the others who left her notes on big days, Santa Claus and the Tooth Fairy, shared his fondness for her.

 Maureen is off to yoga. i have cleaned the grill.
 We had steak last night with a superb California Red wine from Shebang “without too much pretension” as the label describes it.
 I like pretty much any wine without too much pretension.
 Unlike my old grill, i am taking good care of this relatively new “egg” knockoff.